Another Brian Darby Vintage Speedway site.

 This site has been created to commemorate one of the world's great speedway venues.
 The Sydney Showground Speedway,

-" The Royale", at the Royal Agricultural Showgrounds, Moore Park, Sydney .
+' The Royale', at the Royal Agricultural Showgrounds, Moore Park, Sydney .
 NSW .
 Australia.

-Synonymous with Australian Speedway and the Sydney Showground, the famous Members stand with the clock tower at the Northern end of the arena.
+Synonymous with Australian Speedway and the Sydney Showground, the famous Members Stand with the clock tower at the Northern end of the arena.
 The competitors knew that when the top deck of this stand was full of a Saturday night that they would get more prize money, as they shared the "gate" takings.

 The equally famous Suttor stand.
 The Start / Finish line was in front of this stand.
 The shell of the Suttor Stand still exists today, is covered in and used as a hall for various functions.